mend0z0/Blender/Hardware/_Sub_HW_Blender/v1_20230918/Released Folder/v1.0 - 20230918/README.md

 ## This readme file explains the folder structure of this released version.

-#### 1. 3D File: The 3D file of the project will be in this folder.

-	1. 3D View Picture: The 3D view of exported from KiCAD 3D view
-		1. _3DView_Top_Prj_vXY.png
-		2. _3DView_Bottom_Prj_vXY.png

-	2. STEP: The exported .stp file from 3D view of KiCAD
-		1. _STEP_Prj_vXY.stp

-#### 2. Board Assembly: Any document that is related to assembly will be in this folder
+#### 1. Board Assembly: Any document that is related to assembly will be in this folder

 	1. Assembly Guide:
 		1. _MASM_Prj_vXY.html	--> This is for hand assembly